phelps-sg/llm-cooperation/jupyter-book/methods.md

 The payoffs were expressed in dollar amounts to each participant.

+## Participant groups

+We are interested in whether LLMs can operationalise natural language descriptions of altruistic or selfish motivations.
+Accordingly, we chose six different groups of simulacra:

+1. Cooperative
+2. Competitive
+3. Altruistic
+4. Self-interested
+5. Mixed-motivation
+6. Control

+Within each group, we used GPT-4 to construct three different prompts to instantiate three different simulacra.
+The full set of simulacra and their corresponding creation prompts are described in [](appendix).

 ## Experimental Conditions

 Each participant was paired with a different simulated partner in three